Expo 67: Logo

 The logo was designed by Montreal artist Julien Hébert.
 The basic unit of the logo is an ancient symbol of man.
 Two of the symbols (pictograms of "man") are linked as to represent friendship.
 The icon was repeated in a circular arrangement to represent "friendship around the world".
-The logotype is lower-case Optima font.
+The logotype uses the lower-case Optima typeface.
 It did not enjoy unanimous support from federal politicians, as some of them tried to kill it with a motion in the House of Commons of Canada.

 Theme songs

 The official Expo 67 theme song was composed by Stéphane Venne and was titled: "Hey Friend, Say Friend/Un Jour, Un Jour".
 Complaints were made about the suitability of the song, as its lyrics mentioned neither Montreal nor Expo 67.
 The song was selected from an international competition with over 2,200 entries from 35 countries.

 However, the song that most Canadians associate with Expo was written by Bobby Gimby, a veteran commercial jingle writer who composed the popular Centennial tune "Ca-na-da".
 Gimby earned the name the "Pied Piper of Canada".

 The theme song "Something to Sing About", used for the Canadian pavilion, had been written for a 1963 television special.
 The Ontario pavilion also had its own theme song: "A Place to Stand, A Place to Grow", which has evolved to become an unofficial theme song for the province.